This post may contain affiliate links. Read the full disclosure for more information.

 The hole in my heart opens and I bleed a little every year as July 10th approaches.
 Some years it’s easier than others.
 Some days, I can make it through the dreadful day without tears.
 Other years, I go through the motions of the day, only to find myself weeping in the shower, trying to wash away my hidden pain.

-October is National Miscarriage and Infant Loss Awareness Month.
+October is National Miscarriage and Infant Loss Awareness Month and we need to do better at offering support to miscarriage moms.

-One in three pregnancies end in tragedy, although the numbers go down significantly after the first trimester.
+One in four pregnancies end in tragedy, although the numbers go down significantly after the first trimester.
 Still, that is a HUGE percentage pf women who are keeping their heartbreaking stories to themselves in order to avoid the awkward conversations.
+Thousands of women across the country need the support for miscarriage moms that simply isn’t offered.

 This year, take the time to show someone that you haven’t forgotten their lost child.
 It doesn’t have to be a big deal.
 Simply try one of these ways to show support for miscarriage moms in your life.